kfeldmann/littlewing/README.md

 [aws-cli](https://aws.amazon.com/cli/), and litterally can do anything that aws-cli can do.

-## How does it work
+## How it works

-To put it simply, Terraflop runs aws-cli commands that you specify in your configuration, and stores the output (typically the output contains all of the details of the resource created or referenced by the command) so that subsequent commands can make use of that data.
+To put it simply, Terraflop runs aws-cli commands that you specify in your configuration.
+It stores the output of those commands so that subsequent commands can make use of that data.
+The output of each command typically contains all of the attributes of the resource created or referenced by that command.

+Imagine you're using
-For example, imagine you're using aws-cli by itself.
+aws-cli by itself.
 You create a VPC.
 You create an Internet Gateway.
 Next, to attach the gateway to the VPC you will need the ID of each.
+You scroll up in your terminal looking for those values in the output of your previous commands...

-If you want to automate the setup of these items, then your _automation_ needs to be able to remember these IDs.
+If you want to _automate_ the setup of these items, then it is your _software_ that needs to be able to look up these IDs.
 Terraflop is designed to do exactly that.

-Here is what that exercise looks like in Terraflop:
+Here is what the above exercise looks like in Terraflop:

 ```YAML
 - aws.ec2.create-vpc.main: